The greatest gift you can give your family and the world is a healthy you.

 - Painful erections

 - Difficulty with intercourse

 - Discomfort for your partner

 Some men who present with the symptoms of Peyronie’s disease experience improvement without treatment, while other men have lived with the condition for months or longer and require more interventional treatment.
 The urologists at First Urology understand this may be an unpleasant or even embarrassing condition to talk about.
 Rest assured, your condition is a medical problem your urologist can help you with.

 If the curvature of the penis does not correct itself over time, it’s important to discuss treatment options with a urologist.
 Surgery is considered the gold-standard therapy, but other treatment options may help, including:

 Medical therapy, or injection therapy, is often used to decrease pain and inflammation, or soften plaque.
 The goal of medication injected directly into the area of the plaque formation is to reduce the plaque as well as diminish pain and curvature of the penis.

-- Xiaflex – is the first FDA approved nonsurgical treatment for Peyronie’s disease, approved for use in men with a palpable lump from plaque in the penis that causes a curvature of at least 30 degrees during erection.
+- Xiaflex – It is the first FDA-approved nonsurgical treatment for Peyronie’s disease, approved for use in men with a palpable lump from plaque in the penis that causes a curvature of at least 30 degrees during erection.

 This medicine works by decreasing the plaque that causes the curvature of the penis and involves a series of injections.
 The injections are given in your doctor’s office and most men receive as many as four treatments, each of which is two injections of the drug.
 The treatment does have side effects that should be discussed with your urologist.